 Professor Zwiebach¹s specialties are String Theory and Theoretical Particle Physics.
 His central contributions have been in the area of String Field Theory, where he did the early work on the construction of open string field theory and then developed the field theory of closed strings.
 Zwiebach has also made important contributions to the subject of D-branes with exceptional symmetry and to the subject of tachyon condensation.

 In 1999, Ashoke Sen and Zwiebach showed that open string field theory can be used to calculate the tachyon potential and to confirm the existence of a critical point at the expected depth.
 The developments that followed led to vacuum string field theory, a new version of open string field theory based on the vacuum of the tachyon.
 In the early 2000’s Zwiebach studied the cosmology of closed string tachyons and, together with Okawa and Berkovits, developed heterotic string field theory.
 Zwiebach then worked on exact analytic solutions in open string field theory.
 Starting in 2009, Zwiebach and Chris Hull began work on double field theory, an approach that aims to capture the T-duality properties of string theory in effective actions.
 Together with Olaf Hohm, Hull and Zwiebach constructed an action in terms of the generalized metric that incorporates a number of elements of generalized geometry.
-Zwiebach continues to work on this area, focusing now on stringy corrections to general relativity.
+Zwiebach’s work on this area made showed how higher-derivative corrections in gravitational theories are constrained by T-duality.
+Moreover, it demonstrated how the derivative corrections in the well-known Green-Schwarz anomaly cancellation mechanism fit elegantly into a deformation of generalized geometry.

 Barton Zwiebach is presently Professor of Physics at the MIT Department of Physics.
 Zwiebach was born in Lima, Peru.
 His undergraduate work was done in Peru, where he obtained a degree in Electrical Engineering from the Universidad Nacional de Ingenieria in 1977.